adam10603/BeamNG-Advanced-Steering/README.md

 This is an extensive modification of BeamNG.drive's steering input system for controller and keyboard.
 It provides a steering system that's more aware of the vehicle's underlying physics and results in an improved steering feel.

-Before BeamNG version 0.26 this mod added a very different approach to input processing compared to the stock game.
-But with version 0.26 the developers added an ***Understeer reduction assistant*** and ***Oversteer reduction assistant*** setting, likely inspired by the first version of this mod.
-Those assists behave very similarly to this mod, and they are a big improvement over the pre-0.26 situation.
-However, the default assists still aren't quite perfect IMO, so this mod now exists as a refinement of sorts.
+With version 0.26 BeamNG added an ***Oversteer reduction assistant*** and ***Understeer reduction assistant*** which behave pretty similarly to this mod.
+In the past Arcade Steering used to add these mechanics because the stock game was completely lacking them before 0.26.
+Since 0.26 the mod now exists more as a refinement of sorts.
+The stock assists are a big improvement over the pre-0.26 situation, however, this mod still seeks to improve the steering feel further.

 The main features of the mod include: